colebowl/colebowl/README.md

 - Solving hard problems, I'm the person usually tasked to figure out the ploblem others couldn't - This is my favourite kind of problem
 - Building platforms that are truly enjoyable to use, and work on.
 Are efficient, reliable and ready to scale.

-When not at my desk I am likely riding a bike, talking about bike racing or adventuring with my wife.
+When not at my desk I am likely tinkering in my workshop, riding a bike, talking about bike racing or adventuring with my wife.